 The building principal or his or her designee shall be responsible for enforcing the conduct required by this code.
 When the building principal or his or her designee sees an individual engaged in prohibited conduct, which in his or her judgment does not pose any immediate threat of injury to persons or property, the principal or his or her designee shall tell the individual that the conduct is prohibited and attempt to persuade the individual to stop.
 The principal or his or her designee shall also warn the individual of the consequences for failing to stop.
-If the person refuses to stop engaging in the prohibited conduct, or if the person's conduct poses an immediate threat of injury to persons or property, the school function.
+If the person refuses to stop engaging in the prohibited conduct, or if the person's conduct poses an immediate threat of injury to persons or property, the principal or his or her designee shall have the individual removed immediately from school property or the school function.
 If necessary, local law enforcement authorities will be contacted to assist in removing the person.
 The district shall initiate disciplinary action against any student or staff member, as appropriate, with the "Penalties" section above.
 In addition, the district reserves its right to pursue a civil or criminal legal action against any person violating the code.